kleberfh/mercadolivre-test/front/README.md

 Project made with React and SASS.

-It's main porpuse is to connect with the backend procjet and give a Mercado Libre experience to users.
+It's main porpuse is to connect with the backend project and give a Mercado Libre experience to users.

 ## Install